 Ovarian suppression is only an option for premenopausal women.
 It is not helpful in postmenopausal women because the ovaries do not make much estrogen after menopause.

 Ovarian suppression drugs such as leuprolide (Lupron) or goserelin (Zoladex) can temporarily stop the production of estrogen by the ovaries.
 In most cases, once drug therapy is stopped, the ovaries begin making estrogen again.
 This helps women avoid early menopause.

 To learn more about a specific ovarian suppression drug, visit the National Institutes of Health’s Medline Plus website.

-Ovarian suppression can also be achieved by surgical removal of the ovaries (oophorectomy).
-This permanently stops the production of estrogen and progesterone (thus, permanently ending menstrual periods), which leads to early menopause.
+Surgical removal of the ovaries (oophorectomy) is another type of ovarian suppression.
+This stops the production of estrogen and progesterone (thus, permanently ending menstrual periods), which leads to early menopause.